-- the annual governance statement set out on pages 102 to 109 does not reflect compliance with 'Delivering Good Governance in Local Government: a Framework' published by CIPFA/SOLACE in June 2007; or - the information given in the explanatory foreword for the financial year for which the financial statements are prepared is not consistent with the financial statements; or - any matters have been reported in the public interest under section 8 of Audit Commission Act 1998 in the course of, or at the conclusion of, the audit; or - any recommendations have been made under section 11 of the Audit Commission Act 1998; or
+- the annual governance statement set out on pages 97 to 105 does not reflect compliance with 'Delivering Good Governance in Local Government: a Framework' published by CIPFA/SOLACE in June 2007; or

+- the information given in the explanatory foreword for the financial year for which the financial statements are prepared is not consistent with the financial statements; or

+- any recommendations have been made under section 11 of the Audit Commission Act 1998; or

-• any other special powers of the auditor have been exercised under the Audit Commission Act 1998.
+- any other special powers of the auditor have been exercised under the Audit Commission Act 1998.

 We have nothing to report in respect of these matters.